ahmetaa/fast-dnn/README.md

 This is a fast deep neural network library designed for DNNs used in Speech Recognition systems.
 This is a runtime library designed to run on x86-64 CPUs.
 Training DNNs is not in the scope of this library.

-Implementation improves the speed of the DNN calculations on CPUs using SIMD instructions, linear quantization, batch processing and lazy output calculation.
+Implementation improves the speed of the DNN calculations on CPUs using SIMD instructions, linear quantization, batch processing, sigmoid lookup and lazy output calculation.
 Ideas are taken from Vanhoucke et-al's [Improving the speed of neural networks on CPUs] (http://static.googleusercontent.com/media/research.google.com/en//pubs/archive/37631.pdf) paper.
 Library contains the C++ implementation and a Java API.

 ## Basic usage